wfish-ghoti/where-to-2024/docs/Reference/cities.md

 Contains information about the cities entered into the service.

-A city must be in the cities resource to be available to the `city_visited` property in the users resource.
+A city must be in the cities resource to be available to the `city_visited` and the `location` property in the users resource.
 Learn more about the [users resource](users.md).

 ## Resource properties